rosikand/snippets/_mathematics/probability/random-variables.md

 ### Examples of Poissons

-- Number of entries in large hash table (since independence doesn't quite need to be satisfied).
+- Number of entries in large hash table (since independence doesn't quite need to be satisfied)
 - Number of requests in a web server
+- Number of hurdles jumped in 100 yards given 2.1 hurdles per 10 yards
+  - Poisson can also be used for other interval types other than time.
+- The number of meteorites greater than 1 meter diameter that strike Earth in a year
+- The number of patients arriving in an emergency room between 10 and 11 pm
+- The number of laser photons hitting a detector in a particular time interval